 Failure, withdrawal, breaks in study and changes to employment

-withdraw as soon as possible.
+Withdraw as soon as possible to enable a refund.
 You will need to repay the Ministry any tuition fees paid on your behalf.
-We will send you an invoice for the amount.
+We will invoice you for the amount.

-Contact us as we may give you time to to continue studying while you find appropriate new employment.
+Email us as we may give you time to continue study while you find appropriate new employment.